mbernico/mb_photography/_pages/info.md

 ---
-title: "Info"
+title: "How it works"
 layout: single
 permalink: /info/
 header:
   image: /assets/images/models/catelyn_black_hk-5.jpg

 ---

+Welcome!
 If you've never done a boudoir session you probably have a few questions.
 We have answers!
 Our most common questions are answered here, but we'd love to hear from you in [email as well.](mailto:sales@mbphotography.net)

 ## Why boudoir?